Upcoming Event

 The Bronx Museum

-Visual AIDS is please to partner with the Bronx Museum to present Ministry: Reverend Joyce McDonald, the first museum exhibition devoted to the artist's work.
+Visual AIDS is pleased to partner with the Bronx Museum to present Ministry: Reverend Joyce McDonald, the first museum exhibition devoted to the artist's work.

 Through sculpture, Reverend Joyce McDonald crafts moving testimonies to themes that have shaped her life: hope, grace, and serenity, but also hardship, loss, and devotion.
 Her work often depicts figures in repose or embrace, embodying the strength, support, and unconditional love that has sustained her life.